 Ishtar

-Ishtar was known by a myriad of names including Ashtart, Ashtoreth, Astarte, Inanna and Isis; Ishtar was the Assyrian and Babylonian goddess of love and war.
+Ishtar was known by a myriad of names including Ashtart, Ashtoreth, Astarte, Eostre, Inanna and Isis; Ishtar was the Assyrian and Babylonian goddess of love and war.

 Nahum 3:4 Because of the multitude of whoredoms of the well favored harlot, the mistress of witchcraft’s, that selleth nations through her whoredoms and families through her witchcraft’s.